ovh/docs/pages/platform/kubernetes-k8s/deploying-hello-world/guide.en-gb.md

 - **Containers and Services:** coming soon...

 ## Configuring the default settings for kubectl

-Please refer to the `Configuring kubectl on an OVH Managed Kubernetes cluster`{.action} documentation for this stage of the process.
+Please refer to the [Configuring kubectl on an OVH Managed Kubernetes cluster](../configuring-kubectl/) documentation for this part of the process.

 ## Add a worker node